Yawanseh/guidescript/README.md

 </picture></div>
 <br/>

+> This package is an early alpha version and is undergoing frequent updates

 GuideScript is a JavaScript/TypeScript library that brings the concept of [Guidance](https://github.com/microsoft/guidance) to your applications.
 Inspired by Microsoft's [Guidance](https://github.com/microsoft/guidance) package, GuideScript allows you to control language models more effectively and efficiently, but now in a JavaScript or TypeScript environment.

 ## Features